louisbove84/CapStone1/README.md

 ***Step 4: Compute the test statistic***

-P-Value: 0.07 = Unable to reject the Null Hypothesis
+P-Value: 8.83e-10  Therefore, we can reject the Null Hypothesis

 ![](images/z-score.png)